PlasmaPy/PlasmaPy/docs/development/code_guide.rst

 code development much easier.
-If are learning how to make a contribution to an open source project for the first time, you might find it easier to use a plain text editor that you are familiar with (e.g., Notepad++, Sublime Text, emacs, or vi/vim) fo the time being.
-Alternatively, you can do a web search for documentation or videos on :samp:`how to contribute to a GitHub project with {name of IDE}`.
-In the long run, we highly recommend taking the time to learn how to use an IDE.
+If are learning how to make a contribution to an open source project for the first time, you might find it easier to use a plain text editor that you are familiar with (e.g., Notepad++, Sublime Text, emacs, or vi/vim) for the moment.
+Alternatively, you can find tutorials or videos online for how to contribute to an open source project with most common IDEs.
+In the long run, taking the time to learn how to use an IDE is well worth it.

 .. _Atom: https://atom.io
 .. _integrated development environment: https://en.wikipedia.org/wiki/Integrated_development_environment